wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     (2) Notice of the resolution must be given to eligible voters in accordance with the regulations.

-    (3) A resolution in writing signed by not less than 50% of eligible voters in respect of an ordinary resolution or 75% of eligible voters in respect of a special resolution is as valid as if it had been passed at a meeting of those voters.
+    (3) A resolution in writing signed by a majority of eligible voters in respect of an ordinary resolution, and not less than 75% of eligible voters in respect of a special resolution, is as valid as if it had been passed at a meeting of those voters.

+    Section 104(3): amended, on 5 December 2013, by [section 13][344] of the Unit Titles Amendment Act 2013 (2013 No 140).

 #### Body corporate operational rules